Lee Smith (fiction author)

-Lee Smith (born November 1, 1944) is an American fiction author who typically incorporates much of her background from the Southeastern United States in her works.
-She has received writing awards, such as the O. Henry Award, the American Academy of Arts and Letters Award for Fiction, the North Carolina Award for Literature, and, in April 2013, was the first recipient of Mercer University's Sidney Lanier Prize for Southern Literature.
+Lee Smith (born November 1, 1944) is an American fiction writer who often incorporates her background from the American South in her works.
+She has received many writing awards, such as the O. Henry Award, the American Academy of Arts and Letters Award for Fiction, and the North Carolina Award for Literature.
 Her novel The Last Girls was listed on the New York Times bestseller's list and won the Southern Book Critics Circle Award.
-Mrs Darcy and the Blue-Eyed Stranger, a collection of new and selected stories, was published in 2010.

 Early life and education

 Smith was born in 1944 in Grundy, Virginia, a small coal-mining town in the Appalachian Mountains, less than 10 miles from the Kentucky border.
 The Smith home sat on Main Street, and the Levisa Fork River ran just behind it.
-Her mother, Gig, was a college graduate who had come to Grundy to teach school.
-Her father, Ernest, was the owner and operator of a Ben Franklin store in Grundy.
+Her mother, Virginia Elizabeth née Marshall, known as "Gig", was a college graduate who taught school.
+Her father, Ernest Lee Smith, was the owner and operator of a Ben Franklin store in Grundy.

 Growing up in the Appalachian Mountains of southwestern Virginia, nine-year-old Lee Smith was already writing—and selling, for a nickel apiece—stories about her neighbors in the coal boomtown of Grundy and the nearby isolated "hollers."
 After spending her last two years of high school at St. Catherine's School in Richmond, Virginia, Smith enrolled at Hollins College in Roanoke.
 She and fellow student Annie Dillard (the well-known essayist and novelist) became go-go dancers for an all-girl rock band, the Virginia Woolfs.
 In 1966, her senior year at Hollins, Smith submitted an early draft of a coming-of-age novel to a Book-of-the-Month Club contest and was awarded one of twelve fellowships.
 Two years later, that novel, The Last Day the Dog Bushes Bloomed (Harper & Row, 1968), became Smith's first published work of fiction.

-Since 1968, she has published fifteen novels, as well as four collections of short stories, and has received eight major writing awards including the Sidney Lanier Prize for Southern Literature in 2013.
-Her memoir Dimestore: A Writer’s Life published in 2016 is the story of her life in Grundy and beyond.
+Since 1968, she has published fifteen novels, as well as four collections of short stories, and has received many writing awards.
+Her memoir Dimestore: A Writer’s Life published in 2016 and constructed as a series of personal essays, is the story of her life in Grundy and beyond.